Oladayo-Ahmod/an_nft_marketplace/README.md

 ### My-NFT
 - This page displays the list of all the NFTs that have been purchased by a particular user.

-### Required .env.example file
-- Below are the parameters:
-  - `UPDATE_FRONTEND`: Contract ABI and address have been programmatically handled to render in the frontend without the need to hardcode it.
-  - `ALFAJORES_RPC_URL`: The contract is deployed to Celo alfajores testnet.
-The RPC URL can be supplied there.
-  - `ETHERSCAN_API`: The Etherscan API key can be entered here.
-  - `REPORT_GAS`: If gas reporting is necessary, this can be set to true; otherwise, false.
-  - `PRIVATE_KEY`: The private key of the address has to be entered here.
-  - NOTE: Pinata API key is also required but is hardcoded with my API key solely for this project inside frontend/constants/pinata.js.

 ### Commands
 - The commands necessary to run the code:
   - Run `yarn` in the frontend directory to install frontend packages.
 After that, you can start the app by running `yarn dev`.
   - Run `yarn` in the contract directory to install frontend packages.
-After that, you can start the app by running `yarn hardhat compile` for compilation, `yarn hardhat node` to run it locally, and `yarn hardhat deploy --network alfajores` to deploy it to Celo alfajores testnet.
+After that, you can start the app by running `yarn hardhat compile` for compilation, `yarn hardhat node` to run it locally
 ```

-You can save this content in a `.md` file for documentation purposes.